Crysis020304050/native-timeline/README.md

 type SelectProps = { [key: string]: any };
 ```

-**react-native-modal-selector** module is used in this module, so you can find SelectProps [here](https://www.npmjs.com/package/react-native-modal-selector#api)
+**react-native-modal-selector** module is used in this project, so you can find SelectProps [here](https://www.npmjs.com/package/react-native-modal-selector#api)

 Your can pass any props except **data** and **onChange**